About The Artist

 In 2004, Hill-Edgar decided to return to a full-time career as an artist.
 In addition, she earned an MFA from the New York Academy of Art in 2017 and is currently painting, exhibiting, and teaching in New York.
 As a doctor and artist, Hill-Edgar’s combination of these two fields of study has given her a unique understanding of the human form and functions.
 It is this melding of art, science, and consideration of the human condition that drives much of her creative endeavor today.

 Hill-Edgar’s work has been exhibited in galleries and museums in the New York area.
-Her work also is in private collections in New York City, Washington, D.C., Charleston, SC, Upstate NY, Connecticut, Maine, and California.
+Her work also is in private collections in New York City, Washington, D.C., Charleston, SC, Upstate NY, Connecticut, Maine, California, and Holland.

 When not in her studio or the classroom, Hill-Edgar enjoys studying historical anatomy and art history, visiting museums, and exploring different cultures.
 In addition, she is active on boards and committees for non-profit organizations that support the arts, history, medicine, education, and the environment.